 The Coastal and Marine Research Group (CMRG) is located within the School of Built and Natural Environment, one of seven Schools in the Faculty of Applied Design and Engineering.

-Research in the areas of Computer networking; Non-destructive testing; computational modelling; glass for architectural contexts; product engineering and design.
+Research in the areas of Computer networking; Non-destructive testing; computational modelling; product engineering.

 Research in the areas of Landscapes and Environments; Communities, Past and Present; and Material Worlds.